antaldaniel/eurostat_regional/Rearrange-Regional-Data.md

     if the data disappears.
-With the increasing use of reproducible research techniques in academia and among professional users, disappearing datasets, or datasets that are not renamed but changed in essence cause extraordinary amont of debugging work.
+With the increasing use of reproducible research techniques in academia and among professional users, disappearing datasets, or datasets that are not renamed but changed in essence cause extraordinary amount of debugging work.